whisthq/vm-scripts/README.md

 ## Peer-to-Peer Setup Scripts

-The general script, `peer2peer.ps1`, always gets installed and sets up a user's local computer for streaming with Fractal.
+The general peer-to-peer scripts, `peer2peer.ps1` and `peer2peer.sh`, always gets installed and sets up a user's local computer for streaming with Fractal.
 The following tasks are performed by the general script:

 - Update Firewall to allow ICMP pings
 - Download and Enable the Fractal service